AmarMaster/AmarMaster/README.md

  - 🌱 Exploring frontend web development.
  - 🔭 Working on my portfolio website.
  - 👯 Looking to collaborate on AI and ML models and pipelines.
+ - 🎤 I like performing stand-up comedy
- - 🥊 I also like boxing ...
+ - 🥊 and boxing ...

 Email: amar.master.work@gmail.com